Russian athletics doping row could spread to other sports

 This year, Russian biathlete Alexander Loginov was banned for two years for doping offences, while two female biathletes, Irina Starykh and Ekaterina Iourieva, were banned in 2014 for testing positive for Erythropoietin, which enhances performance by boosting oxygen levels in the blood.

-The world anti-doping body has signalled in the past that it had concerns about the work the Moscow laboratory was doing testing competitors outside athletics.
+The world anti-doping body has signaled in the past that it had concerns about the work the Moscow laboratory was doing testing competitors outside athletics.

 In 2013, it demanded the laboratory make improvements to its procedures before the Olympic Winter Games the following year in the southern Russian city of Sochi.